|

-Fear of death is stimulating
+Fear of death is stimulating13.08.2013

 What is thanatotherapy and how does it relate to death?
 How to stop being afraid of death without blocking the mandatory self-preservation instinct?
 Editor of Pravda.Ru Inna Novikova talked about this with Vladimir Baskakov, a psychologist, thanatotherapy, director of the Institute of thanatotherapy and the author of a unique methodology.